Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 US providers: GDPR retrofitted

-Sterling, Checkr and HireRight were built for the US market.
-US data protection (FCRA, state laws) differs fundamentally from GDPR:
+Sterling, Checkr, and HireRight were built for the US market.
+US privacy law (FCRA, state laws) differs fundamentally from GDPR:

 Data retention periods are longer

-Transfers to third countries such as the US are problematic under Schrems II
+Third-country transfers to the US are problematic under Schrems II

 Many US providers process data on US servers (CLOUD Act risk)

-GDPR compliance was implemented later — often via sub-processing agreements and EU entities.
-This works, but is legally more fragile than GDPR-native solutions.
+GDPR compliance was implemented after the fact — often through sub-processing agreements and EU subsidiaries.
+It works, but is legally more fragile than GDPR-native solutions.

 Indicium: GDPR by Design

-Indicium was developed from the outset for EU data protection:
+Indicium was built from day one for EU data protection:

 Servers exclusively in the EU

-Opt-in as standard (documented consent for each check)
+Opt-in as the standard (documented consent for every check)

 Data processing under Art.
-6 GDPR and Section 26 BDSG
+6 GDPR and § 26 BDSG

 Data processing agreement under Art.
 28 GDPR